Last updated: March 2023

-Statkraft’s fundamental commitments are summarized in its Code of Conduct, which sets expectations on Statkraft’s employees as well as on its business partners.
-In addition, requirements that Suppliers are expected to meet throughout their relationship with Statkraft are summarized in Statkraft’s Suppliers Code of Conduct.
-Depending on the nature of the delivery, additional contractual obligations complement the requirements contained in the Supplier Code.
+Statkraft’s fundamental commitments are summarised in its Code of Conduct, which sets expectations applying to Statkraft’s employees as well as on its business partners.
+In addition, requirements that suppliers are expected to meet throughout their relationship with Statkraft are summarised in Statkraft’s Supplier Code of Conduct.
+Depending on the nature of the delivery, additional contractual obligations complement the requirements contained in the Supplier Code of Conduct.

 More information can be found on Statkraft’s website (www.statkraft.com).